maximpertsov/upwords/README.md

 Figure 3 Score: 10 Points

 N0TE:Any letter in your
 word that is adjacent to
 another letter or letters on
 the board must form a word.
 For example, in Figure 3, the

-letter "Nu in NET is adjacent to

-the letterUOin MOOD, which

-forms the word ON.
+letter "Nu in NET is adjacent to the letterUOin MOOD, which forms the word ON.

-Stacking Letters: You can
+#### Stacking Letters

-stack letters on top of letters

-already on the board to

-change a word into a different
+You can stack letters on top of letters already on the board to change a word into a different word.

-word.
 For example, stack the letter
 "W"on top of the"M"in MOOD to
 change MOOD to WOOD as shown

-in Figure 4.You cannot play more

-than one letter on the same stack

-during one turn.
-You cannot stack

-a letter on the same letter - for

-example, andlA"on an "A."
+in Figure 4.You cannot play more than one letter on the same stack during one turn.
+You cannot stack a letter on the same letter - for example, andlA"on an "A."

 IMPORTANT: Letters cannot be
 stacked more than five tiles high.

 Figure 4 Score: 5 Points

-Mom on Stacking: You can
+#### More on Stacking

-stack the letter "LUon top

-of the letter"DU and stack

-the letterUP"on top of the

-letter "R in the words WOOD

-and DEAR to change them

-into the words WOOL and
+You can stack the letter "LUon top of the letter"DU and stack the letterUP"on top of the letter "R in the words WOOD and DEAR to change them into the words WOOL and
 LEAP as shown in Figure 5.

 IMPORTANT: when you
 change a word already

-on the board into a Figure 5 Score: 72 Points

-different word, at

-least one letter

-from the old word

-must remain

-uncovered and be

-used in the new

-word.You cannot

-stack letters to

-cover up an entire

-word.You can

-build a new word

-and change a

--

-Figure 6 Score: 14 Points

-wora alreaay on

-the board into

-a different word

-on the same turn.
+on the board into a Figure 5 Score: 72 Points different word, at least one letter from the old word must remain uncovered and be used in the new word.You cannot stack letters to cover up an entire word.You can build a new word and change a word already on the board into a different word on the same turn.
 For example,
 build across
 stacking the
 letterUN"on top
 of the letter"Pn in
 LEAP to form the
 word SNACK and
 change the word
 LEAP to LEAN
 as shown in
 Figure 6.

+Figure 6 Score: 14 Points

 Figure 7 Score: I6 Points

+#### Plurals
-Plurals:You cannot simply add anUS"to a word already on the board to

-form a plural.You can, however, play letters to form a word that connects

-to a word already on the board to make it a plural.
-For example, build

-down to form the word PLUS which connects with the word NET and

-makes it plural as shown in Figure 7.You score points for both words.
+You cannot simply add anUS"to a word already on the board to form a plural.You can, however, play letters to form a word that connects to a word already on the board to make it a plural.
+For example, build down to form the word PLUS which connects with the word NET and makes it plural as shown in Figure 7.You score points for both words.

 ### 6. HOW TO SCORE WORDS